smullei/Mobile-Money-Financial-Inclusion/README.md

+# Professional Certificate In Applied Data Science: Capstone Project

 # Mobile Money And Financial Inclusion

-# Professional Certificate In Applied Data Science

-## Capstone Project: Predicting The Level Of Financial Inclusion Of Mobile Subscribers
+## *Predicting The Level Of Financial Inclusion Among Mobile Subscribers

 ### By: Silla Mullei